HL7/Vulcan-schedule-ig/input/pagecontent/unscheduled-activities.md

 The Implementation Guide requires methods to:​
 * Define unscheduled or repeatable activities​
-* Define how to augment exisiting executable artifact (e.g. CarePlans) to accommodate unscheduled or repeatable activities​
+* Define how to augment existing executable artifacts (e.g. CarePlans) to accommodate unscheduled or repeatable activities​
 * Trigger and add extra activities to an encounter​

 ## Use Cases